jchabin/redir/README.md

 # redir
-small app to allow encoding data URI into QR codes (sorta)
+small app to allow displaying data URL as html